-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
-Screening for Sexually Transmitted Infections (STIs) and Counseling to Prevent STIs Ve cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an ST when the tests are ordered by a primary care provider.
-We cover these tests once every 12 months or at certain times during pregnancy.
-Ve also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each part for sexually active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided pace in a primary care setting, such as a doctor's office.
-There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits. <text><text><text></text></text></text> There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.
 Services to Treat Kidney Disease Covered services include: